XRPLF/xrpl-dev-portal/gatewayd.md

 __`GET /v1/liabilities`__

 Every asset that the gateway holds and for which it issues currency is a liability of the gateway.
-Listed here are the total gateway liabilities for each asset type.
+This method lists total liabilities for each type of currency and the other Ripple account holding that currency on the network.

     RESPONSE:
     {